srobb1/RelocaTE/README.md

 </pre>

 3.&nbsp;&nbsp;Get the reference genome fasta.
 This will be one file containing all the reference sequences of your organism.<br>
-4.&nbsp;&nbsp;If you want to determine if you short reads contain the same TE insertions as the reference, create a file with the existing TE insertions found in the reference.
+4.&nbsp;&nbsp;If you want to determine if your short reads contain the same TE insertions as the reference, create a file with the existing TE insertions found in the reference.

 This file name is tab-delimited containing the coordinates of existing TE in the reference.
 If this file is provided a new file will be generated containing a list of these existing insertions found in the reads.
 The number of reads supporting the start and the end of the insertion will be reported.